Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Flavors: Bison & Venison

 If you’re looking for a great option of dog food for seizures, you’ll want to look no further than Taste of the Wild.
-Taste of the Wild is a relatively new brand for the dog food scene, but their recipes are perfectly suited to the unique dietary needs of seizure-prone dogs.
+Taste of the Wild is a relatively new brand on the dog food scene, but their recipes are perfectly suited to the unique dietary needs of seizure-prone dogs.

 Taste of the Wild’s recipes feature omega-3 and omega-6 fatty acids, which help regulate brain function and reduce seizures.
 This food is also made without artificial flavors, colors, or preservatives, known aggravators of seizure disorders.